AdobeDocs/campaign.en/help/v8/start/monitor.md

 ### Instance monitoring guidelines {#instance-guidelines}

+**For Campaign v8 Managed Cloud Services:**

+Adobe monitors and manages the server infrastructure, operating system, and application layer.
+You can use the monitoring capabilities described in this page and Control Panel to monitor your instance performance, workflows, and deliveries.

+**For advanced monitoring guidelines:**

-For comprehensive instance monitoring guidelines, including server configuration, database maintenance, and log analysis, refer to [Campaign Classic v7 monitoring documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/monitoring-campaign-classic/introduction/monitoring-guidelines.html){target="_blank"}
+For comprehensive instance monitoring guidelines, including workflow best practices, delivery troubleshooting, and performance optimization, refer to [Campaign Classic v7 monitoring documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/monitoring-campaign-classic/introduction/monitoring-guidelines.html){target="_blank"}

 ## Tracking and reporting {#tracking-reporting}